The link between exercise and mental health

 6. Make housework part of your routine

 Vacuuming the house, cleaning the windows and floors, washing the car, mowing the lawn, and weeding the garden are all ways to get moving.
 You can focus on the different muscle groups as you work your way around the house.
-Add your favourite music in the background to make it more fun.
+Add your favourite music in the background to make it more enjoyable.

 How much exercise is recommended?